Enalean/tuleap-documentation-en/languages/en/user-guide/citizen.rst

 Access Keys are a convenient way to deal with automated access for scripts or integrations.
 They can be used as an authentication mean without having to leak your username and password.
-It's very important to understand that access keys are not more secure (or less secure) than as username/password.
+It's very important to understand that access keys are not more secure (or less secure) than a username/password.
 Access Keys are "just" easier to revoke than passwords when got leaked.
 They also are easier to rotate than passwords as part of a sane management of secrets.

 .. figure:: ../images/screenshots/account/access-keys.png